TCollins81/New-Order-Envy/README.md

 5. What does wildly successful look like?

-  - To be connected to The Pearl Brewery's home page that pops up and gives ppl the option to try the app for free.
+  - To be connected to The Pearl Brewery's home page that pops up upon wifi login and gives ppl the option to try the app for free.
   - Networking and tasting events sponsored by Order Envy.